MaskingTechnology/jitar/documentation/docs/community/get-help.md

 # Get help

-Did you read through the docs, but still have questions?
+Read through the docs but still have questions?
 The community is here to help!

 You can find us on [Discord](https://discord.gg/Bqwy8azp5R){target="_blank"}, or start a [discussion on Github](https://github.com/MaskingTechnology/jitar/discussions){target="_blank"}.